Colonel Tom Parker: 1975–1977

 Later in 1975, the government of Saudi Arabia offered Parker $5 million for Presley to perform there.
 Parker turned the offer down, and Presley was overjoyed when they replied with another offer of $10 million.
 Yet, despite Presley's eagerness to do the shows, Parker again turned them down.
-Promoters in South America also made offers, as much as $2.5 million, and all of them were turned down by Parker; "Well, whenever I need $2.5 million I'll call you," he once said to them.
+Promoters in South America also made offers, as much as $2.5 million, and all of them were turned down by Parker; "Well, whenever I need $2.5 million, I'll call you," he once said to them.
 Presley was beginning to consider new management, with Concerts West co-founder Tom Hulett being the clear favorite for the job.
-Hulett's company had managed tours for Presley, and he had worked with artists such as Led Zeppelin.
-According to several people who knew Presley at the time, the talks with Hulett got so far along that it seemed almost inevitable the deal would be done.
+Hulett's company had managed tours for Presley and had worked with artists such as Led Zeppelin.
+According to several people who knew Presley at the time, the talks with Hulett got so far along that it seemed almost inevitable that they would close the deal.
 The talks had included details about European tours, and buying out Presley's contract would not have been a problem for Hulett and his company.
 Despite this, however, the deal never materialized.
 According to Presley's biographer Peter Guralnick, Presley and Parker "were really like, in a sense, a married couple, who started out with great love, loyalty, respect that lasted for a considerable period of time, and went through a number of stages until, towards the end of Presley's life, they should have walked away.
 None of the rules of the relationship was operative any longer, yet neither had the courage to walk away, for a variety of reasons."
 In any case, Parker remained Presley's manager without a break until Presley's death in 1977.